For the purposes of this document, the terms and definitions given in OPC 10000-1, OPC 10000-3, OPC 10000-4, OPC 10000-13 and the following apply.

 data that is stored within the historian for a HistoricalDataNode

-Note 1 to entry: The data may be all data collected for the DataValue or it may be some subset of the data depending on the historian and the storage rules invoked when the item’s values were saved.
+Note 1 to entry: The data can be all data collected for the DataValue or it can be some subset of the data depending on the historian and the storage rules invoked when the item’s values were saved.

 bounds of a history request which define the time domain